gccloudone/aurora/content/en/vision.md

 1. **Needs:** the provided benefit of using the product
 1. **Product:** key features of the product
 1. **Business Goals:** benefits to the organisation

-### Vision

-Aurora unifies the best of both worlds open-source and proprietary Kubernetes environments, offering a standardized, scalable, and secure hosting solution.

 ### Goals